jeremmfr/terraform-provider-junos/docs/data-sources/interface_logical.md

 # junos_interface_logical

-Get information on a logical interface
+Get configuration from a logical interface
 (as with a junos_interface_logical resource import).

 ## Example Usage